Here's my recommendations!

 And if your looking for an excellent restaurant, try The Winding Stair (http://www.winding-stair.com/).
 It's not cheap but the experience and the food definitely worth it.

 Have fun!
-It's a cool city. over 10 years ago
+It's a cool city. almost 11 years ago

 GAA Museum & Croke Park Stadium Tour